-- Strategic investments allow us to offer the institutional housing sector in Germany - as well as selected European countries - services and products for managing residential property portfolios and processing payment flows. - Investments in companies that provide the Group and third parties with other property or IT services.
+- Strategic investments allow us to offer the housing industry and commercial property sector in Germany - as well as selected European countries - services and products for managing residential property portfolios and processing payment flows. - Investments in companies that provide the Group and third parties with other property or IT services.